How to Talk About Placing a Child for Adoption [In 5 Steps]

 You have likely spent a lot of sleepless nights struggling with your adoption decision, but what ultimately helped you decide that adoption was the right choice for your baby?
 Open up and explain what led you to this decision.
 Hopefully, they will then be able to see the situation from your perspective.

-Before you discuss your unplanned pregnancy and adoption plan with family members and friends, consider talking to an Adoption Specialist at 1-800 ADOPTION.
+Before you discuss your unplanned pregnancy and adoption plan with family members and friends, consider talking to an adoption specialist at 1-800 ADOPTION.
 He or she can discuss in great detail how to approach this delicate conversation with your family, and give you tips on how to talk about placing a child for adoption.